Sarah-Bue/knit-space/README.md

 #### Header and Navigation

 The header is the same across all pages to provide users with a familiar layout and allow them to focus on the content of each page.
 It contains the KnitSpace logo in the top left, doubling as a Home Page link.
 It also includes links to all website pages across the top, which will take on a different color when active.
-The header includes the main background image, which displays a welcome message across the home page, however, this message disappears on the other pages.
+The header includes the main background image, which displays a welcome message across the home page.
+However, this message disappears on the other pages.

 <details>
 <summary> Header Images</summary>